RedX1000/OpenLogger/README.md

 2. Clear all items from database: Clears the database of quantities, values, and clue counts from all tiers, Easy to Master.
 3. Completely reset OpenLogger: Nuclear option, **COMPLETELY** resets OpenLoggers settings and database.
 This is a recommended last option for troubleshooting.
 A value within `localStorage` may or may not change between updates (I try not to), and if it turns out that it breaks it, give this a try, otherwise reach out to me and we'll chat about it 🙂.
 4. Refresh page: Refreshes the webpage.
 That is all.
 It may help with potential updates, but we'll see.

+## Toggleable loot tabs
+* Click on the loot tab title to hide the loot, and click it again to show the loot
+* Hidden tabs will be strikethroughed, and the space below it will be hidden.
+* Hovering over it will give a tooltip on whether you can hide or show the loot

 ## Settings
 * Settings allow for user choice of Algorithm for icon recognition, list of reference images used for icon recognition, and for miscellaneous settings toggles.